friedchicken1/summer-studio/content/week6.md

 ![alt text]https://raw.githubusercontent.com/friedchicken1/summer-studio/master/data/img/6/enumerationslide.png)
 #### Above: One of the slide's I'd created, aimed to be as succinct for ease of understanding from onlookers

 On Thursday, I was thus unable to attend the Summer Studio Showcase, and recovered at home.
-With the showcase passing without my attendance, I rested and did not make meaningful progress until Friday night and Saturday, where I was able to make decent progress in Traversec and ultimately find root.
+With the showcase passing without my attendance, I rested and did not make meaningful progress until Friday night and Saturday, where I was able to make decent progress in Traverxec and ultimately find root.
 As with the previous week, I was able to work with classmate Dylan to research exploits to enter the system and find vulnerable files within the system.
 We used a Discord call to communicate, and Hayden and Nick regularly joined and worked through it with us.
 I really felt like I was able to learn better with all of our minds working together.

-Traversec was significantly easier than OpenAdmin as a whole, and I was greatly aided by the knowledge and commands I'd learnt from cracking OpenAdmin the week before.
-Due to the similarity of many parts of these two boxes, I found that I took almost less than half the time I'd taken to crack OpenAdmin to crack Traversec this week, though I was stuck on the gimmicky nature of finding root for quite some time.
+Traverxec was significantly easier than OpenAdmin as a whole, and I was greatly aided by the knowledge and commands I'd learnt from cracking OpenAdmin the week before.
+Due to the similarity of many parts of these two boxes, I found that I took almost less than half the time I'd taken to crack OpenAdmin to crack Traverxec this week, though I was stuck on the gimmicky nature of finding root for quite some time.

 However having achieved root by Saturday night, I was able to rejoice thatI'd accomplished all the pentesting I'd needed to do for this subject, and able to begin to to focus on more literary components.
 Though I had a prior commitment on Sunday, I had all of Monday to polish up my reflections, writeups and begin my final portfolio for this studio! - and I had mostly recovered from my cold by then and was in a healthy physical state too.